Witnessing genuine multipartite entanglement in phase space with controlled Gaussian unitaries: Conclusion

 \section{Conclusion}

-In this work, we built upon the two theorems proven in our companion work Ref.~\cite{CV-GME-letter} that relate Wigner function negativity to GME detection, and developed approaches for their experimental implementation with controlled Gaussian unitaries.
-In particular, we showed that controlled parity, displacement, and beamsplitter operations, either individually performed or in combination with each other, allow the GME of a variety of relevant multipartite quantum states to be detected.
+In this work, we built upon the two theorems proven in our companion Letter~\cite{CV-GME-letter} that relate Wigner function negativity to GME detection, and developed approaches for their experimental implementation with controlled Gaussian unitaries.
+In particular, we showed that controlled parity, displacement, and beam-splitter operations, either individually performed or in combination with each other, allow the GME of a variety of relevant multipartite quantum states to be detected.

 To benchmark our GME criteria, we analyzed their applicability to paradigmatic families of multipartite entangled states that are of realistic and relevant experimental realization.
 These include multimode W and cat states, as well as two-excitation Dicke states and tripartite states without permutation symmetry.
 Meanwhile, to assess the robustness of our witnesses against imperfections, we examined the effect of energy relaxation on the capability of our witness to detect GME.
-Lastly, considering realistic experimental implementations, we also studied the effects of finite detection resolution and discrete phase-space sampling in performing Wigner function measurements.
+Last, considering realistic experimental implementations, we also studied the effects of finite detection resolution and discrete phase-space sampling in performing Wigner function measurements.

-In summary, we have presented a number of approaches to detect genuine multipartite entanglement (GME) in continuous-variable systems through the measurement of the Wigner or characteristic function over only a finite region or number of points in phase space.
+In summary, we have presented a number of approaches to detect GME in continuous-variable systems through the measurement of the Wigner or characteristic function over only a finite region or finite number of points in phase space.
 These methods pave the way for certifying GME in a variety of experimental platforms where conventional criteria based on quadrature measurements can be difficult to implement.
 Examples of such platforms include cavity and circuit quantum electrodynamics, circuit quantum acoustodynamics, as well as trapped ions and atoms, where bosonic degrees of freedom are not accessed directly, but rather read out via a coupled two-level qubit.
 Establishing GME in such platforms is a crucial step toward benchmarking the quantum resources needed for a range of quantum information tasks, including quantum computing, metrology, communication, and sensing.